1/3

 • Hibernate

 • Automated conversion of SQL objects to application code.
-Ispirer Ecosystem supports Oracle, SQL Server, Sybase, PostgreSQL, Java, C#, Python, etc.
+Ispirer Ecosystem supports Oracle, SQL Server, Sybase, PostgreSQL, Java, etc.

 • In case of changing the RDBMS, embedded SQL will be automatically rewritten to adhere to the syntax of the new database.